troglobit/troglobit.github.io/content/post/2019-06-27-Merecat-and-Lets-Encrypt.md

 root@example:/var/www/> certbot certonly --webroot --webroot-path /var/lib/letsencrypt --dry-run
 ```

+Drop `--dry-run` when you're done playing around learning all settings.

 The actual renewal is set up automatically by the certbot install as a
 cronjob or systemd timer.
 Certbot uses the last known method you used
 to manually install/update your certs.
 For details on this, see the